CardinalNow/android-sectioned-adapter/README.md

 ```

 ### Implement Categorizable ###
-Your data model object needs to implement Categorizable.getCategory() to return the name of its
+Your data object needs to implement Categorizable.getCategory() to return the name of its
 category.
 For each category name that appears in the data, SectionedAdapter will automatically
 create and insert a header view for that category and place all the item views beneath it.
 For
 example, the `Dog` class will be sectioned according to the breed of the dog.